-✓ Fed funds futures: Fed funds futures trade on the CME and are an almost pure bet on what the Federal Reserve is expected to do with future interest rates.
+- Fed funds futures: Fed funds futures trade on the CME and are an almost pure bet on what the Federal Reserve is expected to do with future interest rates.
 Fed funds measure interest rates that private banks charge each other for overnight loans of excess reserves.
 These interbank loans usually are intended to square or balance the books of the banks involved.
-The rates often are quoted in the media as a means of pricing the probability of the Federal Reserve raising or lowering interest rates at an upcoming meeting into the market, and they usually are accurate at doing so.
+The rates often are quoted in the media.
 Each Fed funds contract lets you control \$5 million and is cash settled.
-The tick size as described by the Chicago Board of Trade (CBOT) is "\$20.835 per 1⁄2 of one basis point (1⁄2 of 1{100} of 1 percent of \$5 million on a 30-day basis rounded up to the nearest cent)."
-Margins are variable, depending on the tier in which you trade, and they range from \$104 to \$675.
+The tick size as described by the Chicago Board of Trade (CBOT) is "\$20.835 per 1⁄2 of one basis point (1⁄2 of 1⁄2 of 1 percent of \$5 million on a 30-day basis rounded up to the nearest cent)."
+Margins are variable, depending on the tier in which you trade, and they range from \$304 to \$1350 and \$225 to \$1000 respectively, for initial and maintenance margins.
 A tier is just a time frame.
 The longer the time frame before expiration, the higher the margin.
-For full information, you can visit the CBOT's margin page at www.cbot.com/cbot/pub/page/0,3181,2142,00. html#1b.
-Fed funds contracts are quoted in terms of the rate that the market is speculating on by the time the contract expires, and they're based on the formula found at the CBOT: "100 minus the average daily Fed funds overnight rate for the delivery month (for example, a 7.25 percent rate equals 92.75)."

-✓ LIBOR futures: These futures are one-month, interest-rate contracts based on the London Interbank-Offered Rate (LIBOR), the interest rate charged between commercial banks.
+For full information, you can visit the CBOT's margin page at www.cbot.com/cbot/pub/page/0,3181,2142,00.html#1b.Fed funds contracts are quoted in terms of the rate that the market is speculating on by the time the contract expires, and they're based on the formula found at the CBOT: "100 minus the average daily Fed funds overnight rate for the delivery month (for example, a 7.25 percent rate equals 92.75)." - ✓ LIBOR futures: These futures are one-month, interest-rate contracts based on the London Interbank-Offered Rate (LIBOR), the interest rate charged between commercial banks.
 LIBOR futures have 12 monthly listings.
 Each contract is worth \$3 million.
 The role of LIBOR futures is to offer professionals a way to hedge their interest portfolio in a similar fashion to that offered by Eurodollars.
-The minimum increment of price movement is "0.0025 (1⁄4 tick = \$6.25) for the front month expiring contract and 0.005 ($\frac{1}{2}$ tick = \$12.50) for all other expirations."
-The major difference: Margin requirements are less for LIBOR, at \$473 for initial and \$350 for margin maintenance, compared with margins of \$945 and \$700 for respective Eurodollar contracts.
-A good way for a new trader to decide between the highly liquid and popular Eurodollar and LIBOR contracts which offer essentially the same type of trading opportunities - is to paper trade both contracts after doing some homework on how each contract trades.
+The minimum increment of price movement is "0.0025 (1⁄4 tick = \$6.25) for all contracts.
+The major difference: Margin requirements are less for LIBOR, at \$743 for initial and \$550 for margin maintenance, compared with margins of \$-1013 and \$750 for respective Eurodollar contracts.
+A good way for a new trader to decide between the highly liquid and popular Eurodollar and LIBOR contracts - which offer essentially the same type of trading opportunities - is to paper trade both contracts after doing some homework on how each contract trades.